sylodev/community-actions/Moderation/JaMcSu-BasicallyBastion/README.md

 # BasicallyBastion Documentation

+**NOTE: As of April 28th, 2019 we *will not* provide any action support regarding BasicallyBastion nor will we release patches should something break in a future Atlas update.
+Atlas now has a built-in, premium-only Suggestions plugin which, unlike this, *will* be actively maintained.
+Please use it instead.**

 BasicallyBastion is a recreation of the proprietary Bastion bot which does some menial tasks on the [Atlas support server](https://atlasbot.xyz/support), including handling suggestions.
 Currently this is Bastion's only job, so this action-pack emulates that feature using custom actions within Atlas itself (a lot easier than trying to host a local instance of Bastion).
 This action-pack is **meant to be edited by the user**, right now it *exactly* emulates Bastion so the messages are *very* server specific.
 If you don't know what any of that means, you probably shouldn't be using this...

 ## Initial Setup